Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Analyses of Yale New Haven Health System Electronic Health Record data

-To understand the effect of continuously being treated by antihypertensives across all time periods, we obtain the total quantile effect, defined as $\text{TE}_q \equiv Q_{Y_{\bar a_3}}^{(q)} -Q_{Y_{\bar a_3{'}}}^{(q)}$ with $\bar a_3=(1,1,1)$ and $\bar a_3{'}=(0,0,0)$, which equals to $\sum_{k=1}^3\theta_{q,k}$.
+To study the always-treat regimen, we estimate the total quantile effect by contrasting $\overline a_3=(1,1,1)$ and $\overline a_3{'}=(0,0,0)$, defined as $\text{TE}_q \equiv Q_{Y_{\overline a_3}}^{(q)} -Q_{Y_{\overline a_3{'}}}^{(q)}=\sum_{k=1}^3\theta_{q,k}$.
 For comparison, the total mean effect ($\text{TE}_{\text{mean}}$) is also obtained from the doubly robust MSMM estimator.
-Figure \ref{fig:msqm_figure} reports $\widehat{\text{TE}}_q$ and $\widehat{\text{TE}}_{\text{mean}}$ for $q$ ranging from 5\% to 95\%.
-Except for the unadjusted approach, all of the IPW, ICR, and doubly robust estimators suggest a negative total quantile effect.
-The point estimates of IPW and doubly robust estimators are more closely aligned, but the doubly robust estimator provides slightly narrower confidence interval estimates.
-As $q$ increases, both the IPW and doubly robust estimators indicate that the total causal effect first strengthens until $q=$60\% and then gradually declines as $q$ approaches 1.
-For example, $\text{TE}_{q}$ obtained from the doubly robust MSQM increases from $-$0.3 (95\% CI: [$-$4.9,4.4]) at $q=5\%$ to $-$7.4 (95\% CI: [$-$9.7,$-$5.1]) at $q=60\%$, and then slightly reduces to $-$5.2 (95\% CI: [$-$9.9,$-$0.3]) at $q=95\%$.
-The ICR estimator exhibits a smoother and flatter pattern, suggesting that $\text{TE}_{q}$ first increases from $-$3.4 (95\% CI: [$-$6.3,$-$0.4]) at $q=5\%$ to $-$5.3 (95\% CI: [$-$7.5,$-$3.1]) at $q=80\%$, and then slightly decreases to $-$5.1 (95\% CI: [$-$8.0,$-$2.1]) at $q=95\%$.
-Although the patterns of the total effect estimates are similar between ICR, IPW and doubly robust methods, the smoothness and flatness under ICR in this data example are mainly driven by its full distributional assumptions (essentially one is running one set of nested regression models for all values of $q$).
-Finally, because the doubly robust estimates are closer to the IPW estimates than the ICR estimates, it is possible that the propensity score models are well estimated but the heteroscedastic linear outcome models are subject to misspecification \citep{robins2001inference}.
+Figure \ref{fig:msqm_figure} reports $\widehat{\text{TE}}_q$ and $\widehat{\text{TE}}_{\text{mean}}$ for $q$ ranging from 0.05 to 0.95.
+Except for the unadjusted approach, all IPW, ICR, and doubly robust estimators suggest a negative total quantile effect.
+The point estimates of IPW and doubly robust estimators are more closely aligned, but the doubly robust estimator provides slightly narrower confidence intervals.
+As $q$ increases, both the IPW and doubly robust estimators indicate that $\text{TE}_q$ first strengthens up to $q=0.6$ and then gradually declines.
+For example, $\text{TE}_{q}$ obtained from the doubly robust MSQM increases from $-$0.3 (95\% CI: [$-$4.9,4.4]) at $q=0.05$ to $-$7.4 (95\% CI: [$-$9.7,$-$5.1]) at $q=0.6$, and then slightly reduces to $-$5.2 (95\% CI: [$-$9.9,$-$0.3]) at $q=0.95$.
+The ICR estimator exhibits a smoother and flatter pattern, suggesting that $\text{TE}_{q}$ first increases from $-$3.4 (95\% CI: [$-$6.3,$-$0.4]) at $q=0.05$ to $-$5.3 (95\% CI: [$-$7.5,$-$3.1]) at $q=0.8$, and then slightly decreases to $-$5.1 (95\% CI: [$-$8.0,$-$2.1]) at $q=0.95$.
+Although the patterns of the total effect estimates are similar across methods, the smoothness and flatness under ICR in this data example are mainly driven by its full distributional assumptions.